KarlieSikorski/tic-tac-toe-cpp/README.md

 ---

-## License

-This project is open source under the MIT License.

----

 ## Author

 Developed by **Karlie Sikorski**
-Feel free to connect with me on [LinkedIn]([https://www.linkedin.com/in/k-sikorski/]) or explore my other projects on GitHub
+Feel free to connect with me on [LinkedIn]([https://www.linkedin.com/in/k-sikorski/) or explore my other projects on GitHub